Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 | 34--66  | Exhausting |
 | 67--100 | Subversive |

+### Backfire
-**Backfire:** The imbedded psionic effect of the cursed item targets the user instead of its intended target.
+The imbedded psionic effect of the cursed item targets the user instead of its intended target.

+### Exhausting
-**Exhausting:** A cursed item of this sort resembles a normal psionic item with a power that can be freely activated, but it instead drains the user of power points whenever he activates its power.
+A cursed item of this sort resembles a normal psionic item with a power that can be freely activated, but it instead drains the user of power points whenever he activates its power.

+### Subversive
-**Subversive:** A cursed item of this sort appears identical to a standard psionic item.
+A cursed item of this sort appears identical to a standard psionic item.
 However, it holds an inner malice for the wearer, whose saving throws take a constant --2 penalty.
 The owner isn't instantly aware of this penalty but may become aware after a while, when it becomes clear that he fails saves that others make with the same result on the saving throw.

 ##### Specific Cursed Item

+### Reverse Capacitor
-**Reverse Capacitor:** A *reverse capacitor* doesn't store power points---it drains them, to the surprise and chagrin of a psionic character taken in by its resemblance to a *cognizance crystal.* Powers that identify psionic items incorrectly identify a *reverse capacitor* as a *cognizance crystal* 50% of the time.
+A *reverse capacitor* doesn't store power points---it drains them, to the surprise and chagrin of a psionic character taken in by its resemblance to a *cognizance crystal.* Powers that identify psionic items incorrectly identify a *reverse capacitor* as a *cognizance crystal* 50% of the time.

 A psionic character attempting to use the power points supposedly stored in a *reverse capacitor* instead loses 1d6 power points per round for 7 rounds.
 A crackling arc connects the brow of the character with the stone.
 If the character can put more than 40 feet between himself and the *reverse capacitor,* the effect ends.
 If the *reverse capacitor* drains more power points than the psionic character possesses, the draining effect ends.